GluuFederation/docs-ce-prod/docs/source/operation/custom-design.md

 ## Location of key webpage source files

-Default Gluu's public-facing pages can be a good base for your organization's customized ones.
+The default public-facing pages can be a good base for your organization's customized ones.
 Aside from extracting them directly from a corresponding WAR file, they can be found at Jetty's temp directory to which they are unpacked each time a corresponding service starts.

 ### oxAuth